tstec-polypoly/explore-keycloak/README.md

 ## Run Keycloak locally

-The also runs postgrsql and docker containers.
+This also runs postgresql and mailhog containers.

     docker-compose build
     docker-compose up